qdariol/qdariol.github.io/README.md

 ![quentin.jpg](quentin.jpg)

-Hi!
-My name is Quentin Dariol.
-I am a confirmed level (>6 years of experience) Research and Development (R&D) embedded systems and FPGA engineer.
-I am currently working on the specification and development of embedded multi/many-core architectures at [Keysom](https://keysom.io/), in the region of Bordeaux, France.
+I am Quentin Dariol, a confirmed level (>6 years of experience) Research and Development (R&D) FPGA and embedded systems engineer.
+I am currently working on the specification and development of embedded many-core architectures in the form of Coarsed-Grained Reconfigurable Arrays (CGRAs) in [Keysom](https://keysom.io/) in the region of Bordeaux, France.

 In the rapidly evolving era of Artificial Intelligence (AI), the growth of the field increasingly depends on our ability to deploy complex algorithms on edge embedded systems (edgeAI).
 Yet this is a demanding challenge: such workloads typically require significant computational and memory resources, which are limited in embedded environments.
-Further complicating matters, these systems must operate within strict timing constraints and tight power budgets—conditions.
-Recognizing these challenges, I have dedicated my research and engineering efforts to optimizing the alignment between algorithms and hardware, with a particular focus on enabling efficient deployment of novel complex algorithms on embedded Systems-on-Chip (SoCs).
+Further complicating matters, these systems must operate within strict timing constraints and tight power budgets.
+Recognizing these challenges, I have dedicated my engineering and research efforts to optimizing the alignment between algorithms and hardware, with a particular focus on enabling efficient deployment of novel complex algorithms on embedded Systems-on-Chip (SoCs).

 # Profile

 ## My professional experience

-I have worked on the research and development of FPGA designs in the following companies/research centers:
+I have worked on the R&D of FPGA designs in the following companies/research centers:
 - [Keysom, Bordeaux, France](https://keysom.io/), Bordeaux France.
 January 2025 - Now.
 - [German Aerospace Center (DLR), Oldenburg, Germany](https://www.dlr.de/en/se/about-us/the-institute).
 March 2022 - December 2024.
 - [IETR laboratory, Nantes, France](https://www.ietr.fr/en).
 September 2020 - February 2022.